 The bigger the fund, the more shares they will have of each company.
 They need to replicate as close as possible each company’s weight in the index.
 Once they need to buy shares, they will buy more shares of the bigger companies than the small.

 If a fund owns shares of all the companies in an index, it is called Full Replication.
 Sometimes, it may not be easy (or convenient) to own shares of each stock in the index.
+This is true for very large indices.
+And this is true for small index funds that do not have a large assets value.
 Therefore, some funds use another strategy that is call Sampling.
 They only own shares of some of the companies in the index.
 They are also trying to replicate correctly the index.
-What is more complicating with a Sampling fund is that it can also hold other financial instruments.
+What is more complicated with a Sampling fund is that it can also hold other financial instruments.
 For instance, some sampling funds are investing in futures and options to help replicate the index.

 It is up to you to decide which strategy you prefer.
 I think Full Replication is superior to sampling.
 This will more accurately reflect the index in my opinion.
 But you should be aware of both flavors before investing.